 The American Diabetes Association (ADA) encourages treatment options that address adherence by reducing the complexity of treatment regimens, the frequency of administration, and the reliance on human behavior for appropriate dosing

 The GLP-1 (Glucagon-like peptide) hormone is naturally produced in the gut and gets released in response to food.
 When released, GLP-1 stimulates insulin production in the pancreas, lowering the amount of glucose in the blood.

 GLP-1 receptor agonists are a class of drugs that mimic the action of the GLP-1 hormone and are also associated with weight loss.
 Multiple products in this class are currently approved for the treatment of type 2 diabetes and/or obesity and are generally considered safe and effective.

 Many of the currently approved GLP-1 treatments are taken by a self-administered injection.
 Even with the availability of an oral GLP-1 on the market, medication adherence continues to be a challenge for many patients

-Our lead drug candidate, NPM-119, is a GLP-1 receptor agonist built with our revolutionary NanoPortal implant technology.
-It can be easily inserted underneath the skin in a quick, outpatient procedure by a healthcare professional and is designed to steadily release exenatide for the treatment of Type II diabetes for up to 6 months.
+Our lead products, NPM-119 and NPM-115, are GLP-1 receptor agonists under development for the treatment of patients with type 2 diabetes and obesity, respectively.
+As a result of our revolutionary NanoPortal implant technology, they can be easily inserted underneath the skin during quick, outpatient procedures by a healthcare professional and are designed to steadily release exenatide for up to 6 months with a single implant.

-We believe guaranteed adherence with NPM-119 has the potential to improve patient outcomes in a real-world setting.
+We believe guaranteed adherence with NPM-119 and NPM-115 have the potential to improve patient outcomes in the real-world setting.

 Alternative treatment option with minimal reliance on patient behavior